-The decrease in financial expenses for the three months ended September 30, 2017 as compared to the prior year period was primarily the result of accretion recorded in respect of the deferred consideration for the Stars Interactive Group Acquisition in the prior year period.
+The increase in financial expenses for the three months ended December 31, 2017 as compared to the prior year period was primarily the result of foreign exchange gains recorded in the prior year period.
+The increase was partially offset by reduced accretion recorded in respect of the deferred purchase price for the Stars Interactive Group Acquisition.